jeena/heic2jpeg/README.md

 It will save the picture in the same directory, with the same name but as a JPEG and the ending `.jpg`.

+    ./heic2date.py original.heic

+This will get the date out of your .HEIC EXIF data and rename the file into IMG_YYYYMMDD_HHMMSS.heic

+    ./mov2date.py original.mov

+This will get the date out of your .mov file and rename the file into IMG_YYYYMMDD_HHMMSS.mov

+You can automate it to do it for every specific file in a directory like this:

+    for i in `ls *.HEIC -1 | grep -v 2022`; do ~/Projects/heic2jpeg/heic2date.py $i; done

 License
 -------